 The following reviews are used to calculate the overall reception for this game.
 All applicable scores are converted to our simplified rating system based on the specifics offered by each publication or the tone of each review.
-You can read more about how we do this here.
+You can read more about this here.

 October 2, 2007 - Good - Conan doesn't set its sights high enough to set anyone's world on fire, and there's not really enough meat on the bone to recommend an immediate full price purchase, but it is a well-paced and generally satisfying hunk of tongue-in-cheek gory action.